memph1024/swapdex-documentation/docs/validator-guides/validator.md

 !!! success
     Congratulations!
 You implemented a fundamental layer of protection.

-### Install Kusari testnet Validator binaries
+### Install Kusari Validator binaries
-The following command will fetch / download the Kusari Testnet validator binaries and copy them to a specific folder.
+The following command will fetch / download the Kusari validator binaries and copy them to a specific folder.
-Check your ubuntu version and choose the correct file for it. [check your ubuntu version and choose the correct file for it](https://download.starkleytech.com/swapdex)
+Check your ubuntu version and choose the correct file for it. <a href="https://download.starkleytech.com/kusari" target="_blank"> check your ubuntu version and choose the correct file for it </a>

 ```
-wget https://download.starkleytech.com/swapdex/FILE_NAME_FROM_ABOVE -O swapdex && sudo chmod +x ./swapdex && sudo mv ./swapdex /usr/bin/swapdex
+wget https://download.starkleytech.com/kusari/{==FILE_NAME_FROM_ABOVE==} -O swapdex && sudo chmod +x ./swapdex && sudo mv ./swapdex /usr/bin/swapdex
 ```
 !!!
 Warning
     Make sure that the link matches exactly and never use another source to download the binaries!